Seventeen different translations of the Bible were 'data

 a physician, but those who are sick." - Luke

 Why would Jesus consider tax collectors to be sick?

 Was it because of God's commandment Thou shall not steal? ...
-Or, because they chose to serve another god, called Caesar? ...
-Or Mammon, god of wealth?
+Or, because of the First Commandment, that they chose to serve another god, called Caesar, ... mammon, god of money?